NazranKhondokar/continuousLearning/project-report/README.md

   - **Total Tasks Under Review:** 5

 #### 3. Sprint Progress and Blockers
 - We asked for an [approach](https://devsx.slack.com/archives/C07SP1ZQYC8/p1739862621219239) in `Slack` and then mentioned the team lead.
-But he didn't read it and couldn't recognize the issue properly in meetings.
+But he didn't read it and couldn't recognize the issue properly after described again in meetings.
 We assume this is a lack of mobile lifecycle knowledge.

 #### 4. Jira Task Breakdown